Update on the Paris Pass!

 If you’re traveling with your family or friends, the cost of buying individual tickets at each attraction can add up quickly.

 Traveling with kids?
-You may find the “Fast Track Entry” feature especially helpful with your Paris Pass.
+You may find the “Fast Track Entry” feature especially helpful with your pass.
 Skip the long lines to make your trip go smoother with kids.
 Plus you can save money on sightseeing, since many of the kid-friendly attractions are expensive, such as the Aquarium, Wax Museum, and the Hop-On Hop-Off Bus Tour.

 You Want to Visit All the Major Paris Attractions

 If you want to hit all the popular attractions in Paris, such as the Palace of Versailles, Arc de Triomphe, and Centre Pompidou, then buying the Paris Pass is a no-brainer.
 By visiting just two or three attractions per day, the pass can provide great value.

 Another benefit of the pass is you can explore the city at your own pace.
 If you visit an attraction and don’t like it — no problem!
 Leave and head to the next attraction on your itinerary.
 You don’t have to feel bad for wasting money because everything’s included in your pass.

 Who is the Paris Pass Not Good For?